 Our office is fully equipped with x-ray imaging to aid us in better serving each patient with their illness…….

-At Scott Chiropractic, we offer a wide array of physiotherapies.
-These include Electrical Muscle Stimulation, Mechanical Traction, and Hydrobed therapy.
+At Gwinnett Chiropractic and Laser, we offer a wide array of physiotherapies.
+These include Electrical Muscle Stimulation, Mechanical Traction, and Hydro bed therapy.
 The utilization of these therapies both individually and collectively accelerate the healing time of the patient.

 - Interferential Electro-Therapy:

 It is a therapeutic treatment to aid in the relief of pain and the promotion of soft tissue healing.
 Tiny amounts of electrical impulses are induced into the tissues in the vicinity of the injury.
 Where these waves intersect below the surface of the skin, a low-frequency stimulation is created.
 This prompts the body to secrete endorphins and other natural painkillers to help relieve pain.
 Most patients fine Interferential Electro-Therapy to be extremely beneficial and describe the treatment as a faint “pins and needles” sensation.
 Interferential Electro-Therapy is most often used for pain relief and to aid in reducing the swelling of soft tissues.
 Ligament sprains, muscle strains, and spasms often respond to this treatment, helping to reduce atrophy and increase blood circulation.